 A major bottleneck is that both followers and likes are low-quality.
 And all the meaningful comments are there only thanks to the comments pods.

 All the bloggers are a part of the community, and so they liaise with each other.
 It is believed that if other influencers mentioned you in their posts, then you are authentic.
 Far from it.
 Two things to consider:

-- Instagram instruments cannot search by mentions; you will have to rely on third-party apps like Aurora to analyze the mentions quality.
+- Instagram instruments cannot search by mentions; you will have to rely on third-party apps to analyze the mentions quality.

 Myth 4: Nice and Steady Followers’ Growth Graph Means the Influencer Is Real

 Reviewing the followers’ growth graphs may be the most popular way to spot fake influencers, popularity-wise.
 Sharp skyrocketing jump of numbers might show that the blogger simply picked his followers up.
 But at the same time, it might be the result of a successful marketing campaign held.
 For more information, you might want to read this.